I was born and raised in a mining town where nickel is golden.

 I wrote and illustrated a children's book called: SOMETIMES I FEEL LIKE A FOX (Groundwood Books), winner of the 2016 Marilyn Baillie Picture Book Award (CCBC), finalist for the First Nation Communities Read Award, the 2017 Blue Spruce Award and one of NY Public Library's Most Notable Titles in 2015.
 My second children's book, ONCE IN A BLUE MOON will be released fall 2017 (Groundwood Books).

-My book, The DEPENDENT- A Memoir of Marriage & the Military is published by Latitude 46 Publishing.
+My book, The DEPENDENT- A Memoir of Marriage & the Military is published by Latitude 46 Publishing, shortlisted for a 2017 Northern Lit Award.
 I am currently working on two novels; one for adults and one for children.

 I have a B.A Arts, B.A.Ed and I'm presently completing an MFA in Creative Writing through the University of British Columbia, Canada.